Part Time Faculty - ELT 1110 - Introduction to Digital Circuits - Williston Campus

 Our Mission: The Community College of Vermont, a Vermont State College, supports and challenges all students in meeting their educational goals through an abiding commitment to access, affordability, and student success.

-The Community College of Vermont seeks applicants for a part-time faculty position to teach Geospatial Technology (3 Credits) online for the Fall 2025 semester.
+The Community College of Vermont seeks applicants for a part-time faculty position to teach Introduction to Sociology (3 Credits) in Brattleboro for the Spring 2026 semester.

 Course Description: